damianbaar/re-define/README.md

 * using `vinyl`, integration with `gulp` should be easy
 * (WiP) detailed report, to get whole picture, display modules, dependencies and externals

+### Nice things
+* when `re-define` meet external dep, automatically checks descriptor files, such as `bower.json` and `package.json, there is also a fallback to `node_modules` as well as `bower_components` when descriptor is missing or there is no `main` defined
+* when including an `UMD` file as a dep and your `define` module is anonymous, `re-define` will add a name for you also check internal depenencies

 ### Limitation
 * does not resolve circular dependencies